HoloInnovation/HoloRenault/README.md

 Another solution would be to cut through the model.
 Now as it may work on some machines, it would denaturalize the model once again impacting the immersive experience.

-A better solution that would minimize the impact of the user experience while enhancing the benefits of the technology would be to rebuild the machine with the headset.
+A better solution to minimize the impact on the user experience while enhancing the benefits of the technology would be to rebuild the machine with the headset.
 Let's take an employee in the automobile industry.
 By adding parts of the machine to the environment, he would with every addition, contribute to the final assembly.
 It is an opportunity to interact individually with each part and learn about their functionalities in the process.

-## Spatial Mapping: Optimal conditions
+## Optimal conditions
 Here is our rundown of ideal conditions for a successful spatial mapping.

 **Textures**
-*We recommend a flat light surface*.
+*We recommend a flat bright surface*.
 :heavy_check_mark: Wooden floors
 :heavy_check_mark: Concrete
-:x: Carpet, expecially dark toned
+:x: Carpet, especially dark toned
 :x: Gravel

 **Spatial variable**